bkirman/bkirman.github.io/src/pages/about.md

 I teach on the undergraduate [BSc (Hons) Interactive Media at the University of York](https://www.york.ac.uk/study/undergraduate/courses/bsc-interactive-media/).
 This is an incredible course, with a fiercely interdisciplinary perspective, bringing design, development, and critical analysis together around interactive technology.
 I particularly love the diverse interests our students have, including programming, music, game design, filmmaking, UX, graphic design, writing, philosophy and more.
 It makes for a great community and some really fascinating and varied projects.

-My teaching varies each year but often includes mobile development, introductory design and technical subjects, and project supervision.
+My teaching varies each year but often includes game design, mobile development, and project supervision.

 ## Postgraduate Students

-I supervise postgraduate students in the [MSc/MA by Research in Interactive Media](https://www.york.ac.uk/tfti/study/postgraduate/research/ma-msc-research-im/), and PhDs through the [Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI)](https://iggi.org.uk/), or directly [through the department](https://www.york.ac.uk/tfti/study/postgraduate/funding/) in both research and creative practice.
+I supervise postgraduate students in the [MSc/MA by Research in Interactive Media](https://www.york.ac.uk/arts-creative-technologies/study/theatre-film-television-research-degrees/ma-msc-interactive-media-by-research/), and PhDs through the [Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI)](https://iggi.org.uk/), or directly [through the department](https://www.york.ac.uk/tfti/study/postgraduate/funding/) in both research and creative practice.